 The Visa Entitlement Verification Online (VEVO) system is a free online service that allows holders of Australian visas, employers and other registered organisations to check current visa details and conditions.
 You can also use VEVO to obtain proof of your visa conditions to send to others.

 Health Requirements and Medical Examinations

-Detailed information regarding health requirements for visa applicants is explained thoroughly on the main website:
+Detailed information about health requirements for visa applicants can be found on the Department of Home Affairs website.

-Medical examinations conducted overseas are only acceptable if conducted by approved panel doctors.
-A panel doctor is a doctor or a radiologist who has been appointed by the Australian Government to perform medical examinations on visa applicants who have applied from outside Australia.
-For a list of Australian approved Panel Doctors.
+Overseas medical examinations are only acceptable if conducted by approved panel physicians or clinics.
+A panel physician is a doctor or a radiologist who has been appointed by the Australian Government to perform medical examinations on visa applicants who have applied from outside Australia.
+For a list of Australian approved Panel Doctors

 Not all applications require a medical examination.
 You should not have a visa medical examination until you have been formally requested to do so by the Australian High Commission or other office processing your application.